the Baltic consonants š, ž, č, are written out as sh, zh, ch.

 kirsnis a black horse

-kirvis tomahawk, hatchet
+kirvis hatchet

 kitadan formerly

-kitakuei elsewhere
+kitakvei elsewhere

 kitas other